 Corporate governance in Swedish stock exchange listed companies is regulated by a combination of written rules and generally accepted practices.
-The framework includes the Swedish Companies Act and the Swedish Annual Accounts Act, supported by the Swedish Code of Corporate Governance and the rules of the regulated markets on which shares are admitted to trading, as well as recommendations and statements from the Swedish Financial Reporting board, rulings by the Swedish Securities Council on what constitutes good practice in the Swedish securities market and the Council for Swedish Financial Reporting Supervision's review of the financial reports of Swedish listed companies.
+The framework includes the Swedish Companies Act and the Swedish Annual Accounts Act, supported by the Swedish Code of Corporate Governance and the rules of the regulated markets on which shares are admitted to trading, as well as recommendations and statements from the Swedish Financial Reporting board, rulings by the Swedish Securities Council on what constitutes good practice in the Swedish securities market, rules and recommendations issued by the Stock Market Self-Regulation Committee, and the Council for Swedish Financial Reporting Supervision's review of the financial reports and sustainability reports of Swedish listed companies.